temporalio/documentation/blog/2021-09-21-intro-to-isolated-vm.md

 The `await axios.get()` call will throw a `TypeError: adapter is not a function` error, because Axios doesn't recognize the Temporal Workflow isolate runtime.

 If you need to use an npm module that interacts with the outside world, like Axios or [Mongoose](https://mongoosejs.com/), you should create an Activity that uses the npm module.
-Activities run in a normal Node.js environment, **not** an isolate.
+Activities run in the normal Node.js environment, **not** an isolate.

 ```ts
 import axios from 'axios';